-Kevin Woods is head of product marketing for Kentik.
+Kevin Woods is director of product marketing for Kentik.
 Kevin has helped both enterprise and service provider customers with new technology adoption and deployment.
 Prior to Kentik, Kevin has led product management and marketing teams at Cisco, Brocade and Avaya.
 Outside of work, Kevin spends dark, clear nights studying the stars in the Santa Cruz Mountains.

 If you’re on the hook for the network that powers your organization, you may be hearing about network observability.
 This blog will help answer how network observability should become a part of your plans and what steps you can take.